wilsonmar/wilsonmar.github.io/_posts/2016-07-28-docker-setup.md

 * Over the years, Kelsey Hightower - has updated his <a target="_blank" href="https://github.com/kelseyhightower/kubernetes-the-hard-way">Kubernetes the hard way</a> to use (instead of Docker) <a target="_blank" href="https://github.com/kubernetes-incubator/cri-o)%20v1.0.0-beta.0">CRI-O</a>, <a target="_blank" href="https://github.com/containerd/containerd">containerd</a>, and <a target="_blank" href="https://github.com/google/gvisor">gvisor</a>.
 Other options include <a target="_blank" href="https://github.com/clearcontainers/runtime">clearcontainers</a> and <a target="_blank" href="https://katacontainers.io/">katacontainers</a>.

+* <a target="_blank" href="https://www.redhat.com/en/blog/red-hat-enterprise-linux-8-beta-new-set-container-tools">
+RHEL 8 beta - Enterprise Linux 8 Beta</a> introduces a new Container Tools module which consists of the <strong>podman-docker.noarch</strong> "package to emulate Docker CLI using podman, Buildah, Skopeo, and several other bits."

 <hr />